Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.

 # Unsavory Exploits
-Starting at 13th level, you can take your bonus action to [[shove]] a creature.
-When you shove a creature, you can use either [[Acrobatics]] or [[Athletics]] for the ability check.

-Additionally, whenever a [[prone]] creature within 5 feet of you attempts to use its movement to stand up, you can use your reaction to make an [[opportunity attack]] against it.
+Starting at 13th level, whenever a creature makes an [[opportunity attack]] against you, you can use your reaction to make an [[opportunity attack]] against that creature.
+You have advantage on the attack roll.

 # Golden Opportunity
 Beginning on 17th level, when you use your reaction to make an [[opportunity attack]], it can benefit from your [[Sneak Attack@rogue]] even if you have already dealt sneak damage this round.